karutoil/DeepQuasar-MultifunctionalBot/README.md

 docker-compose up -d
 ```

-This will pull the latest image, create the container, and start your bot automatically.
+This will pull the latest image, create the containers, and start your bot automatically.

 ---